 The composition of MENAAC reflects AACSB’s commitment to diversity and inclusion.
 The MENAAC Chair and the MENAAC staff liaison ensures that MENAAC membership includes diversity in gender, country representation, job functions/roles, etc. as represented within Middle Eastern and North African business schools and the communities they serve.

-Khalid Shams Al-Abdulqadar, Qatar University
+Khalid Shams Al-Abdulqadar, Community College of Qatar

 Shafig I. Al-Haddad, Princess Sumaya University for Technology